Roofing Intelligence: The Advantage Most Roofing Contractors Don't Have

 - Housing stock age: Many DFW suburbs were built in the 1990s and early 2000s — meaning millions of roofs are approaching or past their 20–25 year lifespan.
 The American Housing Survey (Census Bureau) tracks housing age by metro area.

-- Storm activity: The DFW metro averages multiple significant hail events per year (NOAA Storm Events Database), creating surge demand for both emergency repairs and full replacements
+- Storm activity: The DFW metro averages multiple significant hail events per year (NCEI Storm Events Database), creating surge demand for both emergency repairs and full replacements

-- Permit volume: The Census Bureau Building Permits Survey shows the DFW-Arlington MSA consistently records thousands of residential permits monthly.
-Conveyra tracks hundreds of roofing-specific permits each month across the four core counties.
+- Filing volume: The Census Bureau Building Permits Survey shows the DFW-Arlington MSA consistently records thousands of residential filings monthly.
+Conveyra tracks hundreds of roofing-specific filings each month across the four core counties.

 Why Most Contractors Don't Have This Edge